 14. Proportionate due diligence should be undertaken with regard to any proposed loan to the private sector culminating in a formal assessment of the borrower's financial standing and whether or not the borrower is likely to be in a position to satisfy the terms of the loan.
 Due diligence should include obtaining the views of, and any relevant information held by, any public sector partners or stakeholders.
 A public sector lender should, where it would be prudent and practical to do so, seek to establish a security (e.g. a floating charge) covering a loan to the private sector.

 15. Other than where they are have been given a specific remit constituent parts of the Scottish Administration must not deliberately invest resources outside the public sector and SG sponsored bodies should not make any investments of a speculative nature.
-Where Scottish Ministers decide to make investments directly through the core Scottish Government or associated bodies, Accountable Officers must ensure that appropriate diligence and consideration is carried out before any commitment is made to invest, detailed guidance on this is included in Annex A: Investment in businesses by Scottish Ministers.
+Where Scottish Ministers decide to make investments directly through the core Scottish Government or associated bodies, Accountable Officers must ensure that appropriate diligence and consideration is carried out before any commitment is made to invest, detailed guidance on this is included in Annex A: Business Investment Framework

 *Following the Scotland Acts 2012 and 2016, the Scottish Government has the power to undertake capital borrowing of up to £3 billion (with an annual limit of £450m) and resource borrowing of up to £1.75 billion (with an annual limit of £600m).
 Resource borrowing can only be undertaken in very specific circumstances, as set out in the Fiscal Framework agreed by the Scottish and UK Governments.
 Decisions on the use of borrowing powers are set out by the Cabinet Secretary for Finance, Economy and Fair Work in the annual Budget, Medium-term Financial Strategy, and Spending Review documents.